fritzmg/contao-youtube-iframe/README.md

 ![YouTube settings](https://raw.githubusercontent.com/fritzmg/contao-youtube-iframe/master/screenshot.png)

+_Important:_ if you are using a custom `ce_player` template in Contao `3.x` you will need to merge your changes with the template provided by this extension.

-_Note:_ this functionality is already present in Contao `>=4.5`.
+_Note:_ the functionality of this extension is already present in Contao `>=4.5`.
 However you can still use this extension without any problems in Contao `>=4.5`, if you want to use the provided stylesheet.